corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/deploy-corda-cluster.md

 * RDS PostgreSQL: `db.r5.large` instance size is sufficient for both a Corda cluster with a single replica of each worker and three replicas of each worker, subject to the persistence requirements of any CorDapp running in the cluster.

-* MSK: For a cluster with a single replica of each worker, and a topic replica count of three, a Kafka cluster of three `kafka.t3.small` instances may suffice.
+* MSK: For a cluster with a single replica of each worker and a topic replica count of three, a Kafka cluster of three `kafka.t3.small` instances may suffice.
 In a HA topology with three replicas of each worker and a topic replica count of three, we recommend five brokers using at least `kafka.m5.large` instances.